Only logged in customers who have purchased this product may leave a review.

 All you have to do is five tasks per month.
 Many of them won’t cost you a penny, while others are expenses that you are breaking down throughout the year.
 Sure, you won’t be set all at once, but you also won’t have to go broke or work your fingers to the bone.
 Win-win.

-You can start anywhere you want in the 83-page book (there’s still time to get those 5 tasks in August complete, you know!).
+You can start anywhere you want in the 83-page book (there’s still time to get those 5 tasks for this month complete, you know!).
 Each month, you will check off the things you need to do, and you will feel a sense of accomplishment every time you do.
 The tasks are simple and budget-friendly, and they’ll help you to prepare for emergencies large and small.

 The book comes in downloadable and printable PDF format.
-I love the idea of printing it out so I can write all over the pages.
-Next year, I can print it out all over again.
+Print it out and write all over the pages, then next year, print it out and do it all over again.

 Take the overwhelm out of prepping and support a preparedness blogger.